Plaxico Burress: Tax indictment

 On April 30, 2015, Burress was indicted by the State of New Jersey on charges that he failed to pay nearly $48,000 in income taxes.
 Burress filed his 2013 state income tax return on October 20, 2014, for which he submitted an electronic transfer.
 According to the State Division of Taxation, the transfer failed to go through.
 Burress was notified multiple times in an attempt to collect the tax debt, including via certified mail, but never responded.
 The indictment made him the first person in New Jersey to be charged under a new state law which treats bad electronic money transfers as a criminal offense, equivalent to writing bad checks.

-On December 7, 2015, Burress entered into a plea agreement in a hearing at Mercer County Superior Court, admitting guilt in failure to pay $46,000 in taxes on his 2013 tax return (a year in which he earned $1 million in income.)
-Burress faced up to 5 years' probation at his February 5, 2016 sentencing hearing.
-He received a conditional 364-day jail sentence, was placed on probation for five years, and ordered to repay $56,000 in penalties and restitution to the state by Judge Pedro Jimenez in Mercer County Superior Court.
-He will not go to jail if he follows his conditions of probation.
-Although he avoided prison time by pleading guilty, failure to pay the amount in full by the conclusion of his probation could result in Burress's incarceration.
+On December 7, 2015, Burress pleaded guilty in Mercer County Superior Court to failing to pay $46,000 in taxes on his 2013 income.
+On February 5, 2016, he was sentenced to five years of probation and ordered to pay $56,000 in back taxes, penalties and restitution.
+The sentence included a conditional 364-day jail term that could be imposed if he failed to comply with the payment requirements.